spatie/typescript-transformer/docs/dtos/class-property-processors.md

 ## Default class property processors

-In the default package we provide two processors:
+In the default package we provide three processors:

 - `ReplaceDefaultTypesClassPropertyProcessor` replaces some types defined in the configuration, this processor will always run first
 - `ApplyNeverClassPropertyProcessor` when a property is not well-typed, `never` is used as Typescript type, so you know your properties can be better typed